School of Public and International Affairs

 Her forthcoming book, The Last Train to Auschwitz: The French National Railways and the Journey to Accountability (2021), considers the role of the French National Railways (SNCF) in the World War II Holocaust deportations and the conflict that continued in the United States over whether the company has done enough to make amends.
 Her findings draw on archival research, over 120 interviews and pro bono work with the U.S. House of Representatives and U.S. Department of State.
 Fondation pour la mémoire de la Shoah, Kathryn Davis Foundation, George Mason University, the Carey Institute for Global Good and the Amtrak Writing Residency provided support.
 She has a related piece in the Harvard Business Review, How Companies Can Address Historical Transgressions.
 For the Harvard IdeaCast podcast version click here.

 Federman is fluent in French.

 Current Research Interests:

-- The role of market actors (corporations) in mass atrocity
+- The role of narratives in entrenching and/or transforming conflict

 - The social construction of victims and perpetrators